Dilated Cardiomyopathy (DCM) in Children

 DCM typically presents with signs and symptoms of congestive heart failure.

 Children and Adolescents may have:

-- shortness of breath (starts with exercise, but over time occurs at rest)
+- shortness of breath (initially triggered by exercise, but over time may also occur at rest)

 - shortness of breath when lying flat

 - swelling in face, abdomen, legs, or feet